Mingyumaz/CCHC/README.md

 [4] Lhamo O, Nguyen G T, Fitzek F H P. Virtual Queues for QoS Compliance of Haptic Data Streams in Teleoperation[J].
 2022.

-##  Some plans and ideas

-### About the simulator choose

-System: Ubuntu 20.04.5 LTS (Focal Fossa) in virtual box
-Hardware: CPU: i5-12400; MEM: 24GB;

-There are mainly two ways for emulation/simulation:

-* Emulation: Using mininet with bmv2.
-It a proven solution, but the performance is poor.
-    * It more suit for test the network topo or configure.
-* Simulation: Using ns3 with P4 module, and the P4 module with push our configuration info into bmv2.
-Because of the simulation method, its probably possible to simulate the performance of Tifino.

-In order to achieve high performance, ns3 was chosen to be used.

 # Related papers or website

 ## Data plane programming/P4